-Wherein you’ll get a chance to meet your Lab Mates, learn the ropes and agreements for the class, and begin setting goals for the rest of The Lab.
-This call will be informal and separate from Call #1–likely on the Sunday before The Lab starts.
-Attendance on this call is mandatory for all Lab Mates, and we’ll be flexible about scheduling that.
+Wherein you’ll get a chance to learn the structure and agreements for the class, receive your first assignment, and begin setting goals for the rest of The Lab.
+Watching this video is mandatory for all Lab Mates before the first Call

 Wherein your Lab Director proves that “writer’s block” is a dirty, dirty lie.
 You’ll wake up on the second day of The Lab ready to savor all of the writing you do from here on out.

 - Meet your Labmates and have a brief chance to get to know one another

 - Introduction to flash fiction and other tools we’ll be using throughout the month

 - Immunization against common fears all writers face